hailin-du/Path-to-Data-Science/Chapter 8 Notes.md

 * You learned how to write a function
 * Passing arguments, and let the function access the arguments
 * Understand the Arguments Positions and Key-Word Arguments Associations
-* Receive Any Amount of Arguments
+* Receive Arbitrary Numbers of Arguments
 * Function that handles input and function shows the output
 * Combine function with list, dictionary, if statement, and while loop
 * Store function in a separate file known as module